-Seabrook Point (SP) is a private residential community in unincorporated Beaufort County.
-SP is located adjacent to the Whale Branch River, which is a tributary of the Broad River; the Whale Branch River also feeds into the Coosaw River – dolphins are frequently seen in these brackish waters.
-The Seabrook Point area was converted from a commercial pecan orchard which was owned by McLeod Farms, although the community area has been farmed since the 1600s; as a result, the soil is generally rich and fertile.
+Seabrook Point (SP) is a private residential subdivision in unincorporated Beaufort County.
+SP is located adjacent to the Whale Branch of the Broad River; the Whale Branch of the Broad River also feeds into the Coosaw River – dolphins are frequently seen in these brackish waters.
+The Seabrook Point area was converted from a commercial pecan orchard which was owned by McLeod Farms, although the subdivision area has been farmed since the 1600s; as a result, the soil is generally rich and fertile.

-Seabrook Point property owners enjoy the use of a private, community-owned boat dock and launching ramp.
-The dock and ramp are located at the end of Seabrook Point Drive, where the Whale Branch River opens towards the Broad River to the southwest and the Coosaw River to the northeast, both of which provide access to the Atlantic Ocean.
-A tide chart for the Whale Branch River can be found at https://www.tideschart.com/United-States/South-Carolina/Beaufort-County/Whale-Branch-River/Weekly/.
+Seabrook Point property owners enjoy the use of a private, subdivision-owned boat dock and launching ramp.
+The dock and ramp are located at the end of Seabrook Point Drive, where the Whale Branch of the Broad River opens to the main part of the Broad River to the southwest and the Coosaw River to the northeast, both of which provide access to the Atlantic Ocean.
+A tide chart for the Whale Branch entrance to the Broad River can be found at https://www.tideschart.com/United-States/South-Carolina/Beaufort-County/Whale-Branch-River/Weekly/.

 Seabrook Point is located just off Rt.
 21, a short distance north of the historic and picturesque City of Beaufort, and is roughly equidistant between Charleston, SC and Savannah, GA.
 One of many sites which provide information about Beaufort (City and surrounding areas) is Eat, Stay, Play Beaufort.

-The Seabrook Point subdivision is a so-called “Planned Unit Development” (PUD) and is regulated by By-Laws and Covenants; property owners form the Seabrook Point Property Owners Association (SP POA) and are Members of the SP POA.
+The Seabrook Point subdivision is regulated by By-Laws and Covenants; property owners form the Seabrook Point Property Owners Association (SP POA) and are Members of the SP POA.
 An elected Board of Directors administers the By-Laws and Covenants; the Board meets regularly to address issues affecting this community and distributes newsletters and other correspondence, thereby providing periodic updates on a range of topics.

 Special Tax District

-Seabrook Point is what is termed a “Special Tax District”.
+All properties in Seabrook Point are within what is termed a “Special Tax District”.

 The Seabrook Point Special Tax District was created in 1990; this arrangement, with Beaufort County, provides paving and maintenance of the roadways and roadway drainage within Seabrook Point.
-This Special Tax District is governed by a Board of Commissioners appointed by Beaufort County Council.
+This Special Tax District is governed by a Board of Commissioners.
+Candidates for Commissioners are proposed by the Board of Directors of the SP POA and approved by Beaufort County Council; the County Council posts a list of Commissioners here.
 Click on the embedded links below to view the documents which describe the establishment and maintenance of this Tax District.
-We regard the creation and sustainment of this Special Tax District as an advantageous differentiator for owners of property in Seabrook Point.
+This Special Tax District is a differentiator for owners of property in the Seabrook Point subdivision; if you wish to contact the STD Commissioners, please do so via email or regular mail, using the contact details provided on the Contact Us page.

 Each lot within the Seabrook Point Special Tax District is assessed a special tax of $350 per year; this tax is collected by the Beaufort County Treasurer as a component of your Real Property tax bill.